twilco/twilco.github.io/_posts/2021-06-04-improving-css-variables-in-webkit.markdown

 kind enough to give me a few days off to work on this too.

 I posted a write-up on this work for my company blog.
-This post is a brief and approachable view into the world of browser development — you can see what the code looks like in the form of diffs, how testing works (also in the diffs), and the code review process.
+This post is a brief and approachable view into the world of browser development — you can see what the code looks like in the form of diffs, how testing works, and the code review process.
 Check it out!

 [https://engineering.widen.com/blog/Improving-CSS-Variables-in-WebKit](https://engineering.widen.com/blog/Improving-CSS-Variables-in-WebKit)